Jim McGlothlin

-James Milton McGlothlin (October 6, 1943 – December 23, 1975), nicknamed "Red", was an American Major League Baseball pitcher.
+James Milton McGlothlin (October 6, 1943 – December 23, 1975), nicknamed "Red", was an American Major League Baseball (MLB) pitcher.
 During a nine-year MLB career, he pitched for the California Angels (1965–1969), Cincinnati Reds (1970–73) and Chicago White Sox (1973).

-He died of a rare type of leukemia at age 32.
+He died of a rare type of leukemia, at age 32.

 Early life

 McGlothlin was born on October 6, 1943, in Los Angeles.
 When he was in his early teens, McGlothlin's father died, and he worked nightly at a gas station to help support his mother.
 He graduated from Reseda High School in 1961, where he was a standout pitcher on the baseball team, winning All-Valley honors.
 He met his future wife Janice at Reseda High.
 He was signed as an amateur free agent the following year by the Los Angeles Angels.

 Baseball career

 McGlothlin threw and batted right-handed and was listed as 6 ft 1 in tall and 185 lb.